danielpetisme/michelin-kafkaday-2024/lab1.md

 ## 6. Getting starting with stream processing

 Let's now have a bit of fun with the data.
-The ecosystem of data processing tools is rich (Spark, Kafka Stream, etc.) but one is leading the game: Apache Flink.
+The ecosystem of data processing tools is rich (Spark, Kafka Streams, etc.) but one is leading the game: Apache Flink.

 Confluent Cloud provides a fully managed Flink service.
 Just as clusters are managed at the environement level, Flink resources are as well.